Best Reflective Gear for Running in the Dark

 What we liked: comfortable, lightweight, weather-resistant, and high vis

-What we didn't like: not fully waterproof for rainy runs
+What could be better: not fully waterproof for rainy runs

 A couple of our favorites include the Brooks Run Visible Convertible Jacket and the Oiselle Reflective Vim Jacket.
 Both are made with breathable, weather-resistant material which means they protect against mild wind and rain while wicking sweat.
 The Oiselle Reflective Vim Jacket sports plenty of reflective features, and the Brooks Run Visible Convertible Jacket features both reflective elements and hi-vis green material.
 I highly recommend ensuring you’re properly equipped for running in the rain — along with all of the reflective gear mentioned here.